holazzer/holazzer/README.md

 1. sponsored content in influencer marketing (submitted to IJRM, in review)
 2. More on the topic game live streaming
 3. using the emergent abilities of large language models for market research

+other things:
+I am a bad ukulele player.